+Application Type Credit Award Limit

+Preservation Set Asides \$1,035,000

-Application Type Credit Award Limit (New Supply) Atlanta Metro (New Supply) Other Metro Pool HUD Rental Assistance Demonstration (RAD) Set Aside \$1,225,000 (New Supply) Rural PoolPreservation Set Asides (except for HUD RAD) \$1,105,000 b) Maximum Ownership/Development Interests
+(New Supply) Atlanta Metro or Other Metro Pool \$1,150,000

+(New Supply) Rural Pool \$1,035,000

+b) Maximum Ownership/Development Interests

-All Applicants may have direct or indirect Ownership/Development interest in a maximum of two (2) selected projects in which the combined total Federal Credit from the 2023 competitive funding round cannot exceed \$2,240,000.
+All Applicants may have direct or indirect Ownership/Development interest in a maximum of two (2) selected projects in which the combined total Federal Credit from the 2022 competitive funding round cannot exceed \$2,100,000.
 This limitation applies to all proposed Project Participants except Syndicators and Management Companies.
 For non-profit Applicants, DCA will make the determination based on Executive Directors, common threads of effective control, and whether different non-profit entities have met DCA Qualification requirements through the same individuals or entities.